Divya-Bhagwat/Medicinal-plant-Identification/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgements
-Special thanks to  that helped in the development of this project.
+Special thanks to Annapurna kalmath, Prathibha Angadi for contributions.
 Inspired by codebasics.